-Venofer (iron sucrose injection) is a complex of polynuclear iron (III)-hydroxide in sucrose.
+Venofer (iron sucrose injection) is a complex of polynuclear iron (3)-hydroxide in sucrose.
 It is approved for use in replenishing iron in patients receiving erythropoietin (a hormone that stimulates red blood cell production) and undergoing chronic hemodialysis, which involves filtering the blood in order to remove waste products.
-In these patients, an iron deficiency is caused by blood loss during the dialysis procedure, increased erythropoiesis (red blood cell production), and insufficient absorption of iron from the gastrointestinal tract.
+In these patients, an iron deficiency is caused by blood loss during the dialysis procedure, increased erythropoiesis (red blood cell production) and insufficient absorption of iron from the gastrointestinal tract.
 Iron is essential for the synthesis of hemoglobin, which is responsible for the transport of oxygen throughout the body.

 Three trials were conducted to assess the safety and effectiveness of Venofer.
 Two trials were conducted in the United States and one was conducted in South Africa.

 Study A was a multicenter, open-label, historically-controlled trial involving 101 hemodialysis patients (77 patients receiving Venofer and 24 patients in the historical control) with iron deficiency anemia.
 Venofer 5 mL (one vial) containing 100 mg of elemental iron was administered through the dialysis line at a total of 10 dialysis sessions with a cumulative dose of 1000 mg elemental iron.
-The mean change in hemoglobin from baseline to Day 24 (end of treatment), Day 36, and Day 57 was assessed.
-Patients in the Venofer treated population showed a statistically significant increase in hemoglobin and hematocrit compared to patients in the historical control population.
+The mean change in hemoglobin from baseline to day 24 (end of treatment), day 36 and day 57 was assessed.
+Patients in the Venofer-treated population showed a statistically significant increase in hemoglobin and hematocrit compared to patients in the historical control population.
 Serum ferritin and transferrin saturation also increased significantly compared to the historical control.

 Study B was a multicenter, open-label trial of Venofer involving 23 iron deficient hemodialysis patients who had been discontinued from iron dextran due to intolerance.
-All 23 patients were evaluated for drug effectiveness, and statistically significant increases in mean hemoglobin, hematocrit, serum ferritin, and transferrin saturation were observed.
+All 23 patients were evaluated for drug effectiveness and statistically significant increases in mean hemoglobin, hematocrit, serum ferritin and transferrin saturation were observed.